 IPEM’s Workforce Intelligence Unit provides accurate data on the UK medical physics and engineering sectors, for the benefit of both the profession and patients.
 IPEM is uniquely well placed to collect and interpret this data from a complex workforce landscape, across the UK.

-The Unit comprises the Workforce Intelligence Manager, Jemimah Eve, and is overseen by IPEM's UK Liaison Group.
+The Unit comprises the Workforce Intelligence Manager, Jemimah Eve, along with the Workforce Intelligence Administrator, Adam Hyett, and is overseen by IPEM's UK Liaison Group.

 Data, surveys, reports and guidance notes from the WIU are available on our members' pages